Autumn Conference: building resilience in a time of unprecedented change

-If you are a professional working in HE who wants to build your knowledge and develop your personal toolkit to sustain and empower yourself and others through Brexit then this is the event for you.
+If you are an HE professional who wants an up to date picture on Brexit and the sector, and a personal toolkit to sustain and empower yourself and others through Brexit then this is for you.

 What will I learn?

-– You’ll find out about different perspectives and updates from across the sector and nations on how Brexit landscape is shaping their approaches
+- Hear from keynote speakers across the sector and UK nations on how Brexit is affecting them and shaping their approaches

-– You’ll acquire tools to help you develop your own resilience to major change
+- Tools to develop your resilience to major change

-– You’ll find tools and learn about other strategies to help you lead and support others through the changing landscape
+- Tools to help you lead and support others through the changing landscape

 Critical changes in HE in Wales and how to engage with them | Gemma Long

-In this session we will look at the different focuses of universities in the UK, and think through how Brexit will affect them.
+A look at the different focuses of UK universities, and how Brexit will affect them.
 There’ll be the opportunity for questions and discussion.
 You will leave with a better understanding of how your university works, how Brexit may affect it and what you can do to ensure that however hard or soft Brexit might turn out to be, you are prepared!

 Building personal resilience: an introduction | Jan Shine and John Ryan

-Personal resilience is one of the key attributes that will help us embrace the uncertainty ahead and sustain professional services excellence.
+Personal resilience is a key attribute for embracing the uncertainty ahead and sustaining professional services excellence.
 This session will explore definitions of the term ‘resilience’ and some myths that surround it.
-It will explore some of the capabilities associated with personal resilience, and offer an introduction to some of the strategies that may be used to develop our capacity to be more resilient.
+It will explore some of the capabilities associated with personal resilience, and offer an introduction to some strategies to develop our capacity to be more resilient.

 Jan Shine, People Development Consultant